nbloomf/yentl/README.md

 Running this script produces the following image.

 ![Demo image](/doc/gfx/readme-ex1.png)

+Well, almost -- the script makes an eps (vector) image, which I've converted to png here.

 The type signature specifies that this construction takes place in the ordinary Cartesian plane model of euclidean geometry.
 Changing the signature to